George Ernest: World War II

-When the Japanese attacked Pearl Harbor on December 7, 1941, and the United States entered World War II, he enlisted.
+When the Japanese attacked Pearl Harbor on December 7, 1941, and the United States officially entered World War II, he enlisted.
 At a friend's suggestion, he became a combat photographer and "one of the 17 original movie makers" of a special OSS photographic unit headed by noted film director John Ford.
 He had to sign an agreement not to discuss his wartime work for 50 years.

 On his first combat mission, he photographed the fighting in North Africa, followed by the invasion of Sicily and then on to the Italian mainland.
 He parachuted "into France and Germany ... to take pictures of bridges, roads, rivers, railroads and even a V-1 launch site".

 In early June 1944, he parachuted into occupied France with three film cameras without being told what he was supposed to do.
 The French Resistance hid him for a couple of days, then took him to the coast before dawn of June 6.
 He was told he would know what to film.
 As dawn came up, he witnessed, and filmed, the D-Day invasion of Omaha Beach by the United States Army - the only known Allied footage from the German perspective.
 After using up all of his film, he managed to get through the American lines unharmed and returned to England.
 Absurdly, when the film was to be screened, he was ordered out of the room because he did not have the top secret clearance required to see it.
-The whereabouts of the film are currently unknown.

 Hjorth also shot pictures of Buchenwald concentration camp and the aftermath of an Axis atrocity in France (the corpses of dozens of civilians burned alive).

 Post-war

 He became an executive for McDonnell Douglas.
-When OSS files became declassified, his wartime activities came to light.
+When OSS files were declassified, his wartime activities came to light.
 Historians are searching for the film he shot, so far without success.

 He died on June 25, 2009, in Whittier, California.

-He was one of the subjects in two documentaries - The Our Gang Story (1994) and Shooting War (2000), about World War II combat cameramen - and episode 9 of the TV series Brad Meltzer's Lost History.
+He was one of the subjects of Shooting War, a 2000 documentary about World War II combat cameramen, and episode 9 of the TV series Brad Meltzer's Lost History.